Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 You have charting tools and indicators to help you do technical analysis and trade as per your strategies.

-For example, you may pick the most liquid option contract like SBIN JUL 200 CE and then based on your view you can buy/sell or sell/buy multiple times.
+For example, you may pick the most liquid option contract like BAJAJ-AUTO JAN 9200 CE and then based on your view you can buy/sell or sell/buy multiple times.

 Your overall profit/ loss will depend on the movement of the option price and the number of trades that you have closed in profit.

-In the starting learning phase, try to win more trades with small profits rather than target big profits.
+In the starting phase (learning phase), try to win more trades with small profits rather than target big profits.
 For example, if you are putting Rs 1 lakh in options trading then target Rs 1000 daily profit from the stocks through options trading.

 #2.
 Options Position Trading

-Positional trading in options involves buying/ selling of multiple options to form an option strategy such that you have positive cash flows until the options are held.
+Positional trading in options involves buying/ selling multiple options to form an option strategy such that you have positive cash flows til the options are held.

-The option positions are built after taking a view on the particular index or stock.
+The option positions are built after taking a view on an index or stock.
 Here multiple options are used to restrict the loss.

 For example, if you are bullish on the Bank Nifty and expect a moderate rise in the price, then you can take the Bull Call Spread position (strategy).